 Like most successful corporations and businesses, a municipality must have a strong, realistic budget and a budgeting process in place that lends itself to sound fiscal practices.
-The following are some of the projects that the mayor and council recognized as priorities for fiscal year 2022:
+The following are some of the projects that the Mayor and Council recognized as priorities for fiscal year 2023:

 - Public Works and Transportation personnel continue to utilize SPLOST dollars and work closely with contractors on significant transportation improvement projects in the city limits.
 SPLOST funds are vital in funding projects, most notably in supplementing funding of a \$2.7 million resurfacing project on 11.89 miles of city streets.
-The department continues to successfully utilize funding from state agencies like the Georgia Department of Transportation's LMIG grant and apply funding to transportation projects. - The Convers Police Department continues to meet and exceed standards prescribed by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-In 2019, the CPD achieved CALEA reaccreditation with excellence.
-The department continues to see year-to-year decreases in crime and is working proactively to interact with the community through initiatives including neighborhood watch meetings, community clean-ups, bike rodeos, and more. - With construction of the new Conyers City Hall at 901 O'Kelly Street complete and opened in December 2020, a construction management at risk request for proposal (CMAR RFQ) was issued for renovations to the Conyers Police Public Safety Complex.
-The complex renovations are expected to be completed in the spring of 2022. - Several new residential developments and a long-awaited commercial redevelopment are underway that will change the face of Conyers.
-The Department of Planning and Inspection Services continues to work with developers on an apartment complex and a townhome development on the north side of the city limits, as well as residential developments including townhomes, single family homes and apartments on the south side of the city limits.
-Construction on Salem Gate Market, a commercial redevelopment with three retailers committed so far, is underway and expected to open in late 2021 or early 2022.
+The department continues to successfully utilize funding from state agencies like the Georgia Department of Transportation's LMIG grant and apply funding to transportation projects. - The Convers Police Department continues to meet and exceed standards prescribed by the Commission on Accreditation for Law Enforcement Agencies (CALEA) with its most recent accreditation with excellence achieved in 2019.
+The department continues to see year-to-year decreases in crime and is working proactively to interact with the community through initiatives including neighborhood watch meetings, community clean-ups, citizen police academies, and more. - The Convers Police Public Safety Complex renovations at 1194 Scott Street were completed in the spring of 2022.
+The complex more adequately houses the various divisions of the Convers Police Department including Crime Scene Investigations, Court Services, Internal Affairs, Criminal Investigations, Special Operations and police headquarters. - Several new residential developments and a long-awaited commercial redevelopment are underway that will change the face of Conyers.
+The Department of Planning and Inspection Services continues to work with developers on apartment complexes and townhome developments, as well as single family homes throughout the city limits.
+Salem Gate Market, a commercial redevelopment opened in late 2021. - American Recovery Plan Act (ARPA) funds are being utilized for a number of projects including financial assistance to residents and small businesses, the expansion of broadband services at the Georgia International Horse Park, and public safety expenses such as an additional mental health clinician.